 Benefits of Hardscapes in Yards

 There are various benefits that you’ll enjoy when you add hardscapes to your yard.
 Of course, the type of hardscape and the materials that are used are factors that affect those benefits.
-For example, you may add trellises to your backyard to highlight and heighten your garden, but that won’t likely increase the value of your home or help you correct ineffective drainage of rainwater.
-Conversely, when you add hardscapes like a natural stone patio, it will increase your property value and, when designed to do so, it will improve rainwater drainage in your yard.
+For example, you may add trellises to your backyard to highlight and heighten your garden, but that won’t likely increase the value of your home.
+Conversely, when you add hardscapes like a natural stone patio, it will increase your property value.

 Keeping those factors in mind, here are some general benefits that come along with hardscaping: